jamielinux/ansible-discourse/README.rst

 Updating
 --------

-By default, the `latest Discourse release`_ is installed.
+By default, the `latest stable Discourse release`_ is installed.
 When a new version is released, simply re-run ``deploy-local.sh``.
 Re-runs are much faster than the first run, as Ansible skips completed tasks.

 .. code-block:: console